marcolivierbouch/dirbpy/README.md

 `pip install -r requirements.txt`

-Than add `/opt/dirbpy/src` to your PATH
+Then add `/opt/dirbpy/src` to your PATH

 If you are using the fish shell (https://github.com/fish-shell/fish-shell):